Stagyrite/streem/doc/library/standard.md

 ## Built-in functions

+Stream contains a variety of built-in functions.
+Note that they can return streams.

 ### puts() - print a string to standard output

 The puts() function can be used for printing to standard output.